Rotator Cuff Treatment Without Injection Or Surgery!

-The supraspinatus muscle plays the role of the initiator for the abduction of the arm alongside the deltoid muscle.
+The supraspinatus muscle plays the role of the initiator in the abduction of the arm alongside the deltoid muscle.
 They both contain the same abduction power.
 The muscle originates from the Supraspinous fossa and inserts into the superior facet of the greater tuberosity of the Humerus.

 This muscle lies inferior to the supraspinatus muscle as it originates from the infraspinatus fossa and inserts into the medial facet of the humeral greater tuberosity.
 The function of this muscle is to facilitate the external rotation of the shoulder.

 Originating from along the lateral border of the scapula and inserting at the inferior facet of the greater tuberosity, the teres minor muscle also aids with external rotation.

 The largest and the most influential of the rotator cuff muscles is the subscapularis muscle, which enables internal rotation of the shoulder.
 About 53% of the cuff strength belongs to this muscle.
 It originates from the subscapular fossa and inserts into the lesser tuberosity of the humeral head.

 Due to the intricacies of these muscles and their role, they are very susceptible to injury.
 Among the more common forms of injury would be rotator cuff tears and rotator cuff tendinopathy.
 Rotator cuff injuries of the shoulder joint are common among all but more prevalent in those active in sports.
 Traumatic injuries to the shoulder involving the rotator cuffs are most common among racket sports, such as tennis or badminton, players.
 Gym-goers may also be susceptible, especially if they don’t warm up or push themselves too hard.